Monday of Week 14 of Ordinary Time – Gospel

 As Jesus and his disciples were on the way to the house, a woman who had suffered from a bleeding problem for twelve years unobtrusively touched the hem of Jesus’ garment.

-If only I can touch his cloak, I shall get well.
+If I only touch his cloak, I will be made well.

 Again, we are presented with a deep faith and trust in Jesus’ power.